effektif/user-docs/docs/include_control-flow/intermediate-timer-event.rst

    An intermediate timer event in the process editor

 An intermediate timer event indicates that process execution waits for a timer.
-You can use this to prevent Signavio Workflow creating the next task in a process until it becomes relevant.
+You can use this to prevent Workflow Accelerator creating the next task in a process until it becomes relevant.

 .. figure:: /_static/images/control-flow/intermediate-timer-event-example.png